AStroCvijo/pre_al/README.md

       0.70 |    0.9028 | 0.8694 | 0.8858
 ```

-F1 changes very little for different thresholds, which means the model is confident.
+F1 changes very little for different thresholds, which means the model is confident 💪.
 For an alerting use case, the right threshold depends on the cost of a false alarm vs a missed incident.

-## Limitations
+## ⚠️ Limitations

 -  **Single operating condition.** FD001 has one fault mode and one operating regime.
 Real systems have multiple.
 The model would need retraining or a multi condition formulation